castacks/tartanvo/README.md

 Our code has been tested on Ubuntu 18.04 and 16.04.
 An nvidia-driver and a Cuda version of 9.2/10.2 are required to run the code.
 If you have trouble installing these dependencies, please try the dockerfile we provide below.

 ### Setting up the environment in the docker
 We provide a [dockerfile](docker/tartanvo_ros.dockerfile), which allows you to replicate our setup.
-The docker image contains everything we need for testing this repo, including cuda, pytorch, cupy, opencv, ROS-melodic and etc. Here are a few steps to build the docker image.
+The docker image contains everything we need for testing this repo, including cuda, pytorch, cupy, opencv, ROS-melodic and etc. Here are the steps to build the docker image.

-* Install docker and nvidia-docker.
+1. Install docker and nvidia-docker.
 You can find online tutorials like [this](https://cnvrg.io/how-to-setup-docker-and-nvidia-docker-2-0-on-ubuntu-18-04/).
-* Build the docker image.
+2. Build the docker image.
 ```
 $ cd docker
 $ docker build -t tartanvo -f tartanvo_ros.dockerfile .